-Konica was Japan’s first maker of photographic materials and cameras and, until 2006, one of the world’s four largest manufacturers of such products.
+Konica was Japan’s first maker of photographic materials and cameras and, until 2006, one of the world’s four largest manufacturers of such products (the others being Kodak, Fuji and Agfa).
 The company was established in 1873, seven years before Eastman Kodak Co.
-Its owner, Rokuemon Sugiura was a Tokyo businessman who had operated a chemical supplies store (a pharmacy in some sources) since the early 1860s, and decided to branch out into a somewhat kindred area – that of photographic materials.
+Its owner, Rokuemon Sugiura was a Tokyo businessman who had operated a chemical supplies store (a pharmacy in some sources) since the early 1860s, and decided to branch out into a somewhat kindred area, that of photographic materials.
 His move is considered to mark the birth of the Japanese photo industry.

 Konica FS and FM with a number of F-series Hexanons

-Such perceptions slowly began to change as US servicemen came back home carrying Japanese cameras, most of which were quite well made.
-Things were greatly helped along when a handful of visionary US entrepreneurs began importing Japanese cameras and building distribution networks at home.
+Such perceptions began to change as US servicemen came back home carrying Japanese cameras, most of which were quite well made.
+Things were greatly helped along when a few American visionary businesspeople began to import Japanese cameras and building distribution networks in the US.
 Such entrepreneurs were a godsend for the Japanese photo manufacturers, which had no experience of foreign sales, no knowledge of America’s vast market and no familiarity with marketing as such.
 Before the war, export in Japan had been the domain of a number of trade holdings with official foreign-trade concessions to whom domestic manufacturers turned over their products.

 The collaboration that began in the late 1940s and early 1950s between the Japanese photo manufacturers on the one hand and a handful of American businesspeople on the other allowed the Japanese industry to rise from the ashes and brought relatively cheap and excellently made cameras to the enormous American market.
 Although this wasn’t clear at the time, it also set the Japanese photo industry on a course that turned it, within a couple of decades, into the world’s prime manufacturer of photographic equipment.

 This process was given great impetus by an entirely unforeseen event, which drew the attention of professional photographers and the general public in the West to the quality of Japanese cameras and lenses: The Korean War.
 Photo reporters from the entire world descended on Japan to cover this conflict.
-As a large number of Japanese cameras at this time were replicas of German cameras, their lenses could be mounted directly on the foreign reporters' Leica or Contax cameras.
-The images those photographers took using Japanese lenses were widely disseminated in the Western world – notably by Life magazine – and drew universal acclaim.
+As a large number of Japanese cameras at this time were copies of German cameras, the foreign reporters' could mount Japanese lenses directly onto their Leica or Contax cameras.
+The images those photographers took using Japanese lenses were widely disseminated in the Western world – notably by Life magazine - and drew universal acclaim.
 The Western public in turn, especially American consumers, discovered Japanese photo equipment largely thanks to the thousands of cameras brought home by demobilized servicemen when the Korean War ended.

 As the unflattering “Made in Japan” associations still held strong in many quarters, representatives of the Japanese photo manufacturers and their American distributors met to discuss means to promote quality control methods and verification standards.
 Their deliberations led to the establishment in 1954 of the Japanese Camera Inspection Institute (JCII) under the auspices of the Japanese government.
 For 35 years, this institution inspected and certified all photographic equipment exported from Japan.
 Its ubiquitous little golden “passed” sticker adorned Japanese-made cameras and lenses until 1989.
 The JCII is largely responsible for turning the “Made in Japan” label into a mark of superior quality.

-Approximately 170 Japanese camera manufacturers competed with each other in the 30 years that followed the establishment of the JCII, and by the end of this period only 32 were left.
+It is interesting to reflect on the fact that approximately 170 Japanese camera manufacturers competed with each other in the 35 years that followed the establishment of the JCII, and by the end of this period only 32 were left.
 Of those, only 11 had been in the business in 1954.
 These figures reveal not only the fiercely competitive environment Japanese camera manufacturers had to operate in, but also the fact that their prime competitors were not foreign but other similar manufacturers at home.
-In the end, four elements made it possible for Japan’s photographic industry to take the world of photography by storm: The ability to elaborate and improve on technical solutions which had originated elsewhere; a consensus-based long-term policy pursued by government and industry; sustained and stringent quality control measures; and the ability to deliver a staggering variety of products at very competitive prices.
+In the end, four elements made it possible for Japan’s photo industry to take the world of photography by storm: The ability to elaborate and improve on technical solutions that had originated elsewhere; a consensus-based long-term policy pursued by government and industry; sustained and stringent quality control measures; and the ability to deliver a staggering variety of products at very competitive prices.

 * * *

 The company known successively as Rokuosha, Konishiya, Konishi Honten, Konishiroku and, from 1987 to 2003, as Konica, was the oldest and one of the most important participants in the process which brought the Japanese photo industry to world prominence.
 Rokuemon Sugiura’s company was the Japanese agent for Ilford and Kodak until 1902, when it began manufacturing its own photographic materials.
 For several decades it was also Japan's leading camera manufacturer and, in 1923, if founded the Konishi School of Photography to train technicians for the domestic photo industry and photographers.
-This institution, known today as the Tokyo Polytechnic University, remains the Japanese photo industry's principal trade school.
+This institution, known today as the Tokyo Polytechnic University, remains the principal photo industry trade school in Japan.

 In the late 1940s, known by then as Konishiroku, the company began the production of a series of excellent 35mm rangefinder cameras.
 These rangefinders were the company's first cameras to bear the Konica name.
 They stood out for their superior quality of manufacture and were "not at all like the usual badly made slavish Japanese copy of the German precision camera" (W. J. Holbrook, "The Konica Camera", Miniature Camera Magazine, March 1951, p.
 198).
 In 1950, Konica became the first Japanese camera maker whose products were marketed in the US through a network of dealers established by the Konica Camera Company, founded by Marian and Henry Froehlich, to whom this site is dedicated.

 By the early 1980s, Konica had run into difficulties due to a combination of factors, one of which was the head office management’s decision to drop its US distributor, Berkey Photo (with which the Froehlichs’ Konica Camera Company had merged in 1962), and to market its products directly.
 Another one was a serious image problem caused largely by an ill-managed PR campaign following technical difficulties with the FS-1 camera.
-Both decisions contributed to a loss of market share in the US and dropping revenues at a time when competition between photo equipment makers was growing increasingly stiff and when all the day’s major OEM’s were working feverishly on automatic focusing technology (AF).
+Both decisions contributed to a loss of market share in the US and dropping revenues at a time when competition between photo equipment makers was growing increasingly stiff and when all of the day’s major OEM’s were working feverishly on auto-focus (AF) technology.